yzdxs/learn-anything/readme.md

 Each topic from these mind maps has a [dedicated issue page](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Astudy-plan).
 So if for example, you think that [computer science](https://my.mindnode.com/QKWtVCHyuwbZnuxdtzZhXxs4wp8St7GeiLbKMzQU#562.0,-83.9,2) mind map should use a different resource for learning the subject, you can [say it here](https://github.com/nikitavoloboev/knowledge-map/issues/386).

-I use GitHub issues in a unique way where I just have an issue for all the suggestions one can possibly provide to improve this project.
+I use GitHub issues in a unique way where there is an issue for all the suggestions one can possibly provide to improve this project.
 [Here](https://github.com/nikitavoloboev/knowledge-map/labels) is a list of labels that are available.
+I mark issues that are in real need of contribution [as 'valuable'](https://github.com/nikitavoloboev/knowledge-map/issues?q=is%3Aopen+is%3Aissue+label%3Avaluable).
+Please take a look and see how and where you can help. 💙

-Or [you can make a search](https://github.com/nikitavoloboev/knowledge-map/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20mathematics%20) for what topic you want to contribute to.
+You can also [make a search](http://i.imgur.com/P1tceNE.png) for what topic you want to contribute to.

 ### Help with visualising and sorting all of world's knowledge 🗺️